Mohgar/alx_be_shell/shell_permissions/READEME.md

 #!/bin/bash
- this is the description for what i did to change the user using su
+ this is the description for what i did to change the user using su betty